 19/03/23 - If you are interested in painting with watercolour or would like to learn.
 I have a contact who is willing to teach free of charge anyone who is interested in learning.
 Please contact me and I will provide his details.

-15/04/22 - Koda (my dog) and I started working at Harrier Grange Care Home, Andover today.
+15/04/22 - Working at Harrier Grange Care Home, Andover today.
 This is a voluntary position with Therapy Dogs Nationwide (TDN).